-Most of the questions (not all) are relatively simple, because our goal is to hear you talking, and HOW you speak is actually more important than what you say.
-Let’s have a look at some questions:
+Most of the questions (not all) are relatively simple, because our goal is to hear you talking.
+Every word you say, every gesture you make, tells something about you.

-- What do you consider to be your biggest achievement so far?
+What do you consider your biggest achievement so far?

 - How do you cope with stress?